jptriciaestella/TokoRacoon/README.md

 ### Made by Tricia Estella
 using Laravel version 7.x

 TokoRacoon is an online shop website made by PT Musang, which was done in less than a month by their one employee.
+In TokoRacoon, we sell everything, including poison.

 ## Features
 ### Admin: